 |Executive Director||Ratio to median remuneration|

 b.
-The percentage increase in remuneration of each director, chief executive officer, chief financial officer, company secretary in the financial year:
+The percentage increase in remuneration of each director, chief financial officer, company secretary in the financial year:

 |Ms Urrshila Kerkar||Nil|

 |Mr. Pesi Patel||18%|

 |Mr. S. C. Bhargava||10%|